rakisaionji/FrankenToneArcade/README.md

 This time, for real, there will be a true ass Franken Tone coming soon.

-Of course this will have nothing to do with dumps and bullshits.
+Honestly, this will have nothing to do with dumps and bullshits.

 I wonder who will have enough brain cells to be the winner?